List of 2022 FIFA World Cup controversies: Japan goal versus Spain

 In the Group E Japan vs Spain match, on 1 December, Japan midfielder Ao Tanaka scored a controversial goal (his team's second), the ball ending up in Unai Simón's net shortly after it seemed to have gone out of play.
 After a lengthy delay the goal was eventually awarded by VAR.
-The decision proved critical in both Japan's surprise topping of Group E and the elimination of Germany from the tournament, with Die Mannschaft finishing third despite securing a two-goal victory over Costa Rica in the group's other game.
+The decision proved critical in both Japan's surprise topping of Group E and the elimination of Germany from the tournament, with Die Mannschaft finishing third despite securing a 4-2 victory over Costa Rica in the group's other game.
 An image was later released showing that the ball had not fully crossed the line, by the narrowest of margins.
 Qatari-owned network beIN Sports showed a virtual bird's eye view of the ball: the section of the ball which was in contact with the pitch was outside the field of play, but its curvature meant the side of the ball was still marginally over the line.
 Spain's coach Luis Enrique claimed that the image had been "manipulated".
 On December 3, FIFA released video and images to provide an official explanation to show that the VAR decision was correct.